narrative-environments/CourseCompendium/Biopolitics-and-Biopower.md

 ## Biopolitics and biopower

-**RELATED TERMS: Apparatus – Dispositif; Body; Politics and the political; Disciplinary societies and Societies of control**
+**RELATED TERMS: Apparatus – Dispositif; Body; Politics and the political; Disciplinary societies and Societies of control; [Psychopower](https://github.com/narrative-environments/CourseCompendium/blob/main/Psychopower.md)**

 The term biopolitics or biopower is defined by Foucault as,